dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

         datamodel = SQLAModel(Group, db.session)
         base_permissions = ['can_add','can_delete']

-With this initial config the framework will only create 'can_add' and 'can_edit' permissions on GroupGeneralView as the only allowed.
+With this initial config, the framework will only create 'can_add' and 'can_edit' permissions on GroupGeneralView as the only allowed.
 So users and even administrator of the application will not have the possibility to add delete permission on Group table view.

     - **Base Filtering**